Zum Hauptinhalt springen

 • the business activities of their subsidiaries and

-i) The activities of a company's upstream business partners related to the production of goods or the provision of services by that company, including the design, extraction, sourcing, manufacture, transportation, storage and supply of raw materials, products or parts of products and the development of the product or service, and
+i) the activities of a company's upstream business partners related to the production of goods or the provision of services by that company, including the design, extraction, sourcing, manufacture, transportation, storage and supply of raw materials, products or parts of products and the development of the product or service, and

 ii) the activities of a company's downstream business partners related to the distribution, transportation and storage of a product of that company, where the business partners carry out those activities for the company or on behalf of the company.